UPB-Graphics/gfx-framework/README.md

 Graphics capabilities are decided by the combination of your computer's hardware, drivers, and operating system.

-This project requires OpenGL ***version 3.3 core profile,*** or newer.
+This project requires OpenGL ***version 3.3 core profile***, or newer.
 If your computer has a processor manufactured within the last few years, you should be safe: a modern CPU has [graphics capabilities itself][ref-igp-wiki], see for example [Intel HD Graphics][ref-intelhd-wiki].
 If you have a dedicated graphics card, you should be even safer.

 ***If you're not sure,*** follow the steps in this section to find out.